 Par 4 Black: 436 yardsBlue: 428 yardsWhite: 416 yardsGreen: 343 yards

-The first hole requires a long and accurate to avoid fairway bunkers.
-Most players will have a lengthy second shot to a well-guarded green.
+The opening hole requires a long and accurate drive to avoid fairway bunkers.
+Most players will have a lengthy, semi-blind second shot to a well-guarded green.
 Par is always a good score here!

 Par Five Black: 504 yardsBlue: 492 yardsWhite: 482 yardsGreen: 446 yards